- Zinc deficiency is when the body does not have enough of the mineral zinc for the body's essential functions.

 People with zinc deficiency may also have:

 - wounds that take a long time to heal

-Zinc deficiency can slow a child’s growth and delay them reaching sexual maturity.
+Zinc deficiency can slow a child's growth, and delay them reaching sexual maturity (puberty).

 What causes zinc deficiency?

-Zinc deficiency can happen in people who have problems absorbing nutrients, for example, older people and those who have some gut diseases.
+Zinc deficiency can happen in people who have problems absorbing nutrients from food, for example, older people and those who have some gastrointestinal (gut) diseases.
 Some medicines can also increase the loss of zinc through urine.

 How is zinc deficiency diagnosed?

 If you think you or child may have zinc deficiency, see your doctor.
-They may do a blood test, although this is not very reliable for people with mild deficiency.
+They may refer you for a blood test, although this is not very reliable for people with mild deficiency.

 Often the best way of diagnosing zinc deficiency is to see if the symptoms improve with a zinc supplement.
-If you or your child have skin problems related to zinc deficiency, they should start to clear up within 72 hours of taking a supplement.
+If you or your child have skin problems related to zinc deficiency, they should start to improve within 72 hours of taking a supplement.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.